MuKimLong/MuKimLong/README.md

 **E-Commerce Projects**:

 I established the second repository to house Machine Learning and AI projects tailored for the benefit of e-commerce companies.
 These projects encompass a spectrum of topics, including
-Recommendation System Improvement,
+-Recommendation System Improvement,
-Customer Churn Prediction,
+-Customer Churn Prediction,
-Price Optimization,
+-Price Optimization,
-Inventory Management,
+-Inventory Management,
-Natural Language Processing (NLP) for Customer Feedback, Image Recognition for Visual Search,
+-Natural Language Processing (NLP) for Customer Feedback, -Image Recognition for Visual Search,
-Shopping Cart Abandonment Analysis,
+-Shopping Cart Abandonment Analysis,
-Fraud Detection,
+-Fraud Detection,
+-A/B Testing, and
-A/B Testing, and Conversion Rate Optimization, as well as Customer Segmentation.
+-Conversion Rate Optimization, as well as Customer Segmentation.
 In these project endeavors, I endeavored to tackle problems from diverse perspectives.
 More comprehensive explanations can be found within the project sections in the repository.
 As an illustration, the Recommendation System Enhancement project incorporates Book, Movie, and Article Recommendation sub-projects.
 Within these, I focused on enhancing diversity through various scenarios such as Cold Start Recommendation, Real-time Recommendation, Diversity, and Serendipity Enhancement.
 Link;